h572659/ADA502Gruppe5/README.md

 http://158.37.66.185/

 ## How to update the documentation website (in the future)
-Step 1: Make changes to index.md
+Step 1: Make changes to index.md in the "docs" folder in the "web-docs" folder.

 Step 2: Use cd to move from project root to web-docs -> "cd web-docs"